fspinola85/fspinola85.github.io/tutorials/_posts/2021-07-18-transforming-a-firmware-into-a-shell.markdown

 ## Step 2 - Gather information about the image file

-First of all, let's check what's the file type, by running file:
+First of all, let's check what's the file type, by running the `file` command:

 ```bash
 $ file tf_recovery.img